Wifi and Network Access

 • Use the Password Self Service portal to reset your password OR

-• Email the ITS helpline@rmc.edu with a non-RMC email account that you have access to; provide your name, contact number, location, and the nature of the problem you are having.
+• Submit a ticket with a non-RMC email account that you have access to; provide your name, contact number, location, and the nature of the problem you are having.
 Someone from ITS will contact you as soon as possible.
-You can also can call the helpline 804-752-8500 during normal business hours.
+You can also can call the helpline 804-752-8500.

 If you are having issues with your password, please visit the Self Service Password Portal to manage your password and or access credentials.
 The portal provides you with the ability to regain access to your account via alternate recovery email and/or phone if you have forgotten your password or to reset your password when necessary.

-Changes have been made to improve the security of our college email that impacts your ability to access these services.
+In order to improve the security of our college email that impact your ability to access these services.
 Basic authentication has been turned off for ActiveSync, IMAP and POP.

 Forwarding of college email to an external account has also been blocked.